lineguy/dotvault/README.md

 # dotVault

-dotVault is an a wrapper script that I wrote in go.
+dotVault is an a wrapper script that I wrote in go (1st Go Project).
 Its purpose is to enable anyone to easily store & retrieve sensitive configuration files from their LastPass vault (https://www.lastpass.com/)

 ## Getting Started